-AFG wishes to highlight the responsibility of the board of directors or supervisory board with regards to the decision making process relating to compensation and to compliance with ethical principles.
+AFG believes that it is important to highlight the responsibility of the board of directors or supervisory board with regards to the decision making process relating to compensation and to compliance with ethical principles.
 It must perform its supervisory function to the greatest extent possible.

 The compensation committee plays a fundamental role and therefore must not find itself in a situation of conflict of interest.
-As a result, its members must not include company's managers or managers of any company of the group and its chairperson must be free of conflicts of interest.
+Therefore its members can not include company's managers or managers of any company of the group and its chairperson must be free of conflicts of interest.